KusionStack/kusionstack.io/docs/user_docs/intro/kusion-intro.md

 KusionStack originated from the large-scale platform engineering practice within Ant Group and has been widely used in Ant Group's SaaS application delivery, computing and data infrastructure delivery, site construction, database operation and other operation scenarios, helping Ant Group to complete upgrades from the traditional operation model to the programmable and collaborative DevOps model.

-## Why use KusionStack?
+## Why develop KusionStack？

 Cloud-native technology represented by Kubernetes is becoming the first-party technology for modern enterprises and cloud vendors and has formed a global community ecology.
 Kubernetes supports a final-state, data-oriented API definition mechanism, declarative, versioned, and resource-schema-oriented definition and extension mechanism, and a terminable and predictable server-side verification and simulation mechanism.
 These excellent designs naturally have consistent API access mechanisms, perfect resource definition and extension capabilities, and client-friendly verification and execution mechanisms, natively possessing the typical capabilities of traditional third-party API access technology.
 But from another point of view, modern applications will also rely on non-cloud-native PaaS and IaaS services for a long time, which makes the application delivery and operation in the enterprise rely on scattered and changing technologies and platforms, and complex and fragmented working interfaces and processes.
 In addition, Kubernetes is a platform for building platforms.
 For non-expert application developers, the technical complexity of Kubernetes itself and a growing number of resource-oriented user interfaces restrict the growth of a broader DevOps ecosystem openly and democratically within the enterprise.
 Finally, there is a lack of effective means on the platform side to open growing platform capabilities to application developers in a simple, unified and manageable manner, and reduce the cognitive burden of application developers through high app-oriented abstraction, enabling them to complete app delivery and operation in a self-service way.

 At Ant Group, we have experienced all the above problems.
-We have built large-scale [Bare Metal](https://en.wikipedia.org/wiki/Bare-metal_server) Kubernetes clusters, a large-scale service mesh system based on [MOSN](https://github.com/mosn/mosn) sidecar, but also relies heavily on PaaS services such as middleware and some IaaS cloud services.
+We have built large-scale [Bare Metal](https://en.wikipedia.org/wiki/Bare-metal_server) Kubernetes clusters, a large-scale service mesh system based on [MOSN](https://github.com/mosn/mosn) sidecar, but also rely heavily on PaaS services such as middleware and some IaaS cloud services.
 In the field of operation, we have made many attempts to adapt to scale, complexity and rapid changes, such as using cloud-native tools to improve the classic ops platforms, such as adopting the Kubernetes community's native YAML-based DevOps solution, but none of them can meet the needs of internal application-centric, high-efficiency, low-awareness, and taking into account the open, flexible, scalable, and portable large-scale delivery and operation requirements.

 ![](/img/docs/user_docs/intro/kusion-stack-1.png)

+## Why use KusionStack?

 KusionStack fusions platform developers, application developers and [SRE](https://en.wikipedia.org/wiki/Site_reliability_engineering) with the platform engineering concept, through a one-stop technology stack targeting "modeling on platforms, compile to cloud".
 KusionStack enables the platform developers to open platform capabilities simply and flexibly, allowing application developers to design app-centric abstraction, reduce the cognitive burden on infrastructure, and at the same time give them sufficient flexibility.
 Overall, KusionStack, like other as-Code technologies, provides the convenience of **versioned**, **auditable**, **reusable**, **replayable** and **sharable**, and at the same time KusionStack is committed to building **application-centric abstraction**, **consistent management tools and automation mechanisms** and **simpler end-to-end user experience and workflow**, and hopes to approach the state: